 North Sound ACH’s Call for Partners was structured into a three-part application process, and successful partners have already completed Part 1 (brief application and broad partner commitments) and Part 2 (Partner Self Assessment survey).
-Partner Application Part 3: the Change Plan has now been released, and completed Change Plans are due by 5:00 pm on Friday, November 2.
+Partner Application Part 3: the Change Plan has now been released, and completed Change Plans were due on November 2 2018.

 NOTE: Instructions and details were sent only to the main contacts specified on partners’ original application (the CEO/ED and the person submitting).

-- The Change Plan: a fillable PDF (all initiatives are in one template) Please complete the PDF identifying strategies and tactics that your organization can commit to for the target population identified.
+- The Change Plan: a fillable PDF (all initiatives are contained in the one template) The PDF identified strategies and tactics that your organization could commit to for the target population identified.

 - Change Plan How-to Guide: provides background and context for the Change Plan; instructions on how to complete the form; and information on how staff are available to support you through this process